spacetelescope/jdaviz/docs/dev/links.rst

     data_collection.add_link(fast_link)

+The :meth:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink.as_affine_link`
-The ``as_affine_link`` method takes a ``tolerance`` argument which defaults to 1 pixel - if no approximation can be found that transforms all positions in the image to within that tolerance, an error of type ``NoAffineApproximation`` is returned (this exception is defined in ``glue.plugins.wcs_autolinking.wcs_autolinking``).
+method takes a ``tolerance`` argument which defaults to 1 pixel - if no approximation can be found that transforms all positions in the image to within that tolerance, an error of type ``NoAffineApproximation`` is returned (this exception is defined in :mod:`glue.plugins.wcs_autolinking.wcs_autolinking`).

-I think whenever we use WCSLink in jdaviz we should then use an affine approximation whenever one can be calculated, as for visualization purposes it should be good enough (as a side note, I think DS9 uses a similar approach).
+I think whenever we use :class:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink` in jdaviz we should then use an affine approximation whenever one can be calculated, as for visualization purposes it should be good enough (as a side note, I think DS9 uses a similar approach).

 Speeding up adding links to the data collection
 ===============================================